Women at NASA: 1960s

-During the 1960s, women initially worked in support roles as administrators, secretaries, doctors, psychologists, and later as engineers.
-NASA began actively recruiting women and minorities for the space program during this decade.
+Women first worked in support as administrators, secretaries, doctors, psychologists, and later engineers.
+In the 1960s, NASA started recruiting women and minorities for the space program.
 By the end of the 1960s, NASA had employed thousands of women.

-Women such as Mary Shep Burton, Gloria B. Martinez (the first Spanish woman hired by NASA), Cathy Osgood, and Shirley Hunt worked in the computer division, while Sue Erwin, Lois Ransdell, and Maureen Bowen served as secretaries for various members of the Mission and Flight Control teams.
-Dana Ulery became the first woman engineer hired at the Jet Propulsion Laboratory (JPL).
-Despite her qualifications, she was classified only as a junior engineer, and for more than seven years, no other woman engineer was hired at JPL.
-Donna Shirley also worked at JPL as a mission engineer during this period.
-Dr. Carolyn Huntoon pioneered research into astronaut metabolism and other physiological systems.
-Margaret Hamilton served as the guidance computer lead programmer for the Apollo program, while Judy Sullivan was the lead biomedical engineer for the Apollo 11 mission.
+Some of the women like Mary Shep Burton, Gloria B. Martinez (the first Spanish woman hired), Cathy Osgood, and Shirley Hunt worked in the computer division while Sue Erwin, Lois Ransdell, and Maureen Bowen worked as secretaries for various members of the Mission and Flight Control teams.
+Dana Ulery was the first woman engineer to be hired at the Jet Propulsion Laboratory (JPL) of NASA.
+Although she was only considered as a junior engineer, for more than seven years, no woman engineer got into JPL besides Ulery.
+Another woman, Donna Shirley, worked in JPL as a mission engineer in the 1960s.
+Also, Dr. Carolyn Huntoon, a woman, was a pioneer in researching astronaut metabolisms and other body systems.
+Margaret Hamilton was the guidance computer lead programmer for the Apollo program.
+Judy Sullivan was the lead biomedical engineer for the Apollo 11 mission.

-Astronomer Nancy Grace Roman, known as the "Mother of Hubble," led NASA's first space astronomy program.
-Planetary and space scientists based at NASA centers and JPL, including Marcia Neugebauer, made foundational measurements of the solar wind.

-Despite facing significant challenges in establishing themselves within the organization, several women made groundbreaking contributions during this period.
-Katherine Johnson became one of the most prominent figures in NASA history, advancing through the ranks as a Black woman to become one of the most respected engineers on the Apollo mission.
-Her success represented a major milestone for both African Americans and women at NASA and served as an inspiration to the general public.
-Along with Johnson, Dorothy Vaughan and Mary Jackson performed critical mathematical calculations to verify spacecraft launch computations.
-These women served as pioneers, paving the way for the growing presence of women at NASA.
+Although woman had a difficult time establishing themselves within the organization, NASA did have some women who charted unknown territory throughout the time period.
+For example, Katherine Johnson was one of the most prolific figures in NASA history.
+Johnson worked through the ranks as a black woman and made it as one of the top and most respected engineers on the Apollo mission.
+This was seen as a major step for blacks and women throughout NASA and the general public for others to look up to.
+Along with Katherine Johnson, who ended up playing a pivotal role as a computer for NASA, Dorothy Vaughan and Mary Jackson helped calculate integral equations and mathematical calculations to recheck and assure that the launching of spacecraft was calculated correctly.
+Overall, these figures stood as pioneers to the growing commonality of women working for NASA.

-However, acceptance of women in the space program was not universal.
-In 1962, George Low, NASA's Chief of Manned Spaceflight, opposed the inclusion of women, telling Congress that working with women would delay his work.
-That same year, John F. Kennedy signed the President's Commission on the Status of Women to promote gender equality in the workforce.
-This eventually led James Webb, NASA's administrator, to create an agency-wide policy directive stating that NASA would provide equal opportunities for all qualified individuals.
-Despite this policy, no women were selected for the astronaut corps in the 1963, 1965, 1966, or 1967 selections.
+However, not everyone was accepting of this phenomenon.
+In 1962, George Low, NASA's Chief of Manned Spaceflight, fought against women by telling the congress that working with women would delay his work.
+Meanwhile, in the same year, John F. Kennedy signed the President's Commission on the Status of Women to encourage gender equality in the workforce.
+This eventually led to James Webb, a NASA administrator, creating an agency-wide policy directive stating that NASA provides equal opportunities for all kinds of people willing to work with NASA.
+Despite this, no women were selected to join the astronaut corps in 1963/65/66/67.